Asp (character): Marvel Zombies

 A zombified version of Asp appeared in the Marvel Zombies universe as an inhabitant of the Deadlands.
 She attempts to eat Ultimate Thor, but is killed by Rune Thor.

 In other media

-Asp appeared in the Marvel Future Avengers anime television series episode "Mission Black Market Auction", voiced by Yūko Kaida in Japanese and Laura Bailey in English.
-A member of B.A.D.
-Girls, Inc., this version is hired alongside Black Mamba and Diamondback to guard a cruise ship where an illegal auction for a powerful weapon is to take place.
-However, they are defeated by Wasp, Black Widow, and Charade.
+Asp appears in the Marvel Future Avengers episode "Mission Black Market Auction", voiced by Yūko Kaida in Japanese and Laura Bailey in English.
+This version is a member of B.A.D.
+Girls, Inc.